sherlockdoyle/Handwriter/README.md

 Make writing easier!
 ![Demo](img/demo.png)

+## End of life

+This was a fun project, but I don't have the time to work on it anymore.
+Whatever has been implemented will remain, but I won't be adding new features, at least for now.
+Maybe I'll add some more cool features in the future.

+However, if you want to contribute, specially to complete the [TODO](#TODO)s below, feel free to fork the project and send me pull requests.

 ## How to

 1. Download and install a [handwriting font](https://fonts.google.com/?category=Handwriting), or [create a font](#Creating-your-font) from your handwriting.